 9-1-1 Telecommunications Fund

-Funding for E9-1-1 services is generated by a surcharge levied on all phones lines.
-Customers pay this surcharge to their telephone service provider which, in turn, remits it to the Division of Statewide Emergency Telecommunications.
-These funds pay for a number of 9-1-1 programs, including but not limited to; PSAP equipment and enhancements, network and database expenses, telecommunicator training and subsidies to regional and multi-town dispatch centers, cites and Coordinated Medical Emergency Direction centers (CMEDs).
-The rate assessed by the Public Utilities Regulatory Authority for FY 18/19 is $0.57.
+Funding for E9-1-1 services is generated by a surcharge levied on all phone lines of all types: wired, Voice over IP, wireless and prepaid wireless.
+Customers pay this surcharge to their telephone service provider who, in turn, remits it to the Division of Statewide Emergency Telecommunications (DSET).
+These funds pay for a number of 9-1-1 programs, including but not limited to: PSAP equipment and enhancements, network and database expenses, telecommunicator training, and subsidies to regional and multi-town dispatch centers, cities and coordinated medical emergency direction centers (CMEDs).
+The rate assessed by the Public Utilities Regulatory Authority (PURA) for FY 2019/20 is $0.58.